snackCake/docs/Broadleaf-Concepts/Site-Map-Generators.md

     @AdminPresentation(friendlyName = "CategorySiteMapGeneratorConfigurationImpl_Root_Category")
     @AdminPresentationToOneLookup()
     protected Category rootCategory;

+    @Override
+    public SiteMapGeneratorType getSiteMapGeneratorType() {
+        return SiteMapGeneratorType.CATEGORY;
+    }
 ```

+Note that the method `getSiteMapGeneratorType` must return the `SiteMapGeneratorType` you setup in step 1.

 4)  Most importantly a class that extends `SiteMapGenerator`.
 This will be where your site map generator logic will go.